BrianHenryIE/bh-wp-autologin-urls/README.md

 ### Secure

-The plugin conforms to all the suggesitions in the StackExchange discussion, [Implementing an autologin link in an email](https://security.stackexchange.com/questions/129846/implementing-an-autologin-link-in-an-email):
+The plugin conforms to all the suggestions in the StackExchange discussion, [Implementing an autologin link in an email](https://security.stackexchange.com/questions/129846/implementing-an-autologin-link-in-an-email):

 * Cryptographically Secure PseudoRandom Number Generation (via [wp_rand](https://core.trac.wordpress.org/ticket/28633))
 * Stored as SHA-256 hash